myFitment Helps You Manage Fitment as a Business Asset

 Since these vehicle tables are authored by aftermarket researchers, as opposed to the OEM manufacturers, they represent a “best guess” based on information that is found on the internet and in other publications.
 Although painstakingly researched by qualified professionals, because of its nature, this information is never 100% accurate.

-As time moves on, a certain amount of vehicles that your parts and accessories were mapped to are removed from the vehicle tables.
+As time moves on, a certain number of vehicles that your parts and accessories were mapped to are removed from the vehicle tables.
 Many are replaced with new vehicle configurations.
-There are two scenarios that result from this:
+Two scenarios result from this:

 - You are not mapped to the new vehicle records that are often added to replace the old ones.
 These represent “Holes” in your data.